Utheron/hajimeru-gulp/README.md

 - Add exceptions for the ports 3000 and 3001 in your firewall

 ## TASKS
-- Style and script minification
+- Style and Script minification
 ```
 gulp
 ```
-- Images minification from the folder **/src/img**
+- Images minification
 ```
 gulp imagemin
 ```
-- Watch changes on style, script and php files + browser reload (this is the one you'll keep using)
+- Watch changes on Style, Script, PHP files and reload the browser on port 3000 (this is the one you'll keep using)
 ```
 gulp watch
 ```

 ## NOTES
-- You'll have to launch the imagemin task manually whenever you'll want to add your latest pictures.
+- You'll have to launch the imagemin task manually whenever you'll want to compress your latest pictures.

+## TO-DO
+- Some NPM packages were update manually in order to fix the moderate vulnerabilities warning.
+The CHECKSUM are still not corrected.